wavefrontHQ/docs/pages/doc/proxies_installing.md

 ### Export Data Queued at the Proxy

 When you send too much data or if there is a network error, data starts to queue at the Wavefront proxy and create a backlog.

 Use the following command to export the data that is queued at the proxy.
+Once the data is exported, you can make changes to the data, like removing the data that is not required, and send it back to the Wavefront proxy.

 ```
 /opt/wavefront/wavefront-proxy/proxy-jre/java -jar /opt/wavefront/wavefront-proxy/wavefront-push-agent.jar --f /etc/wavefront/wavefront-proxy/wavefront.conf --exportQueuePorts <ports> --exportQueueOutputFile <outputFileNamePrefix> --exportQueueRetainData false